SquareBracketAssociates/Booklet-PharoVirtualMachine/Chapters/ObjectStructure/objectStructure.md

 ### Immediate Objects

-The object representation presented so far imposes a non-negligible overhead on small objects, because of the space take by its header.
+The object representation presented so far imposes a non-negligible overhead on small objects, because of the space taken by its header.
 This problem becomes more visible with types that tend to have a large number of instances.
-Integers, for example, are in theory infinite, and are used very often by even the simplest programs to drive the execution of loops.
+Integers, for example, are in theory infinite and are used very often by even the simplest programs to drive the execution of loops.
 Representing integer objects as heap-allocated objects very fast becomes a bottleneck in an application.
 Instead, Pharo uses a common optimization called tagged pointers to represent integers and other common simple-valued immutable objects of the like.